-MOTION: Commission Member Karyn Lathan moved to APPROVE the November 17February 16, 2021 minutes.
+MOTION: Commission Member Margaret ‘Peggy’ Tinsley moved to APPROVE the February 16, 2021 minutes.

-SECOND: Motion Seconded by Commission Member Jeanette Costa; Motion passed on a 09-0 Vote
+SECOND: Motion Seconded by Commission Member Jeanette Costa; Motion passed on a 10-0 Vote

-AYES: Chair Peggy Tinsley, Commission Members Patricia Riggs, Robin Nelson, Megan Brown, Karyn Lathan, Kristen Scharlau, Mary O’Grady and Jeanette Costa.
+AYES: Chair Mary O’Grady, Vice Chair Ilene Dode, Commission Members Margaret ‘Peggy’ Tinsley, Patricia Riggs, Robin Nelson, Megan Brown, Mark Perkovich, Kristen Scharlau, Josie Montenegro and Jeanette Costa.

-ABSENT: Jill OliverCommission Member Josie Montenegro and Vice-Chair Ilene Dode
+ABSENT: Jill Oliver

 Agenda Item 5 – Chair Remarks

-Agenda Item 6 – Celebrating Karyn Lathan’s LegacyFamily Advocacy Discussion, including editing and action for a proposed Family Advocacy Center letter of support
+Agenda Item 6 – Family Advocacy Discussion, including editing and action for a proposed Family Advocacy Center letter of support

-expressed her excitement of for this Thursday’s City Council Work Study Session, as it is the first time Family Advocacy Center is on the agenda.
+Chair Mary O’Grady expressed her excitement of for this Thursday’s City Council Work Study Session, as it is the first time Family Advocacy Center is on the agenda.

 Paul Bentley reviewed the memorandum that will be presented to Mayor and Council.
 The memorandum clarifies the purpose of the Family Advocacy Center, as well as all the research and groundwork completed by the Family Justice Commission over the past 3 years, such as budget, staffing and building needs, partnerships and other findings and work completed.